Find out how to use the debt snowball method and why it’s the best strategy to pay off your credit cards.

 When you are trying to pay off multiple credit cards, the debt snowball is the best strategy.
 You will focus on one card at a time and be able to see quick wins.
 As you begin to get out of credit card debt, you’ll be motivated to continue!

 Ready to get started with your debt snowball?

-Check out my free printable debt snowball worksheet and start tracking your payments!
+Check out my Debt Payoff Planner and start tracking your payments!